viridityzhu/HiFiHR/README.md

 rm -r neural_renderer
 ```
 Note that we modified the ```neural_renderer/lighting.py``` compared to [daniilidis-group/neural_renderer](https://github.com/daniilidis-group/neural_renderer).

+Note that under pytorch1.6, the neural_renderer may need to be modified before installation: https://github.com/facebookresearch/phosa/issues/6

 ### Data
 For example, for 3D hand reconstruction task on the FreiHAND dataset: